Endpoint Detection & Response

-Endpoint detection and response, tuned to your environment and managed by your FDSE.
+Endpoint detection and response, tuned to your environment by Ember.

-Zaun's Managed EDR module provides endpoint detection and response that's tuned to your specific environment, not generic out-of-the-box rules that generate noise.
+Ember's endpoint detection and response is tuned to your specific environment, not generic out-of-the-box rules that generate noise.
+It is part of Agentic Security Operations, working across endpoint, cloud, and identity.

 How It Works

-Your FDSE works with your EDR platform to:
+Your Forward Deployed Engineer (FDE) works alongside Ember across your EDR platform to:

 - Tune detection rules to your environment, reducing false positives